k5cents/models-markets/README.md

     2. The conservative timeline adjustment to favor recency.
     3. The house effects adjustment corrects for persistent statistical biases.
-2.  **CANTOR**: A proprietary k-nearest neighbors algorithm to identify similar congressional districts (based on demographic, geographic and political factors) to infers results for polling-sparce districts.
+2.  **CANTOR:** A proprietary k-nearest neighbors algorithm to identify similar congressional districts (based on demographic, geographic and political factors) to infers results for polling-sparce districts.
-3.  **Fundamentals**: Non-polling factors that historically help in predicting congressional races:
+3.  **Fundamentals:** Non-polling factors that historically help in predicting congressional races:
     -   Incumbency
     -   Partisanship